TransGlobe Energy Corporation (TGA)'s Financial Results Comparing With Anadarko Petroleum Corporation (NYSE:APC) | New Business Observer

 |64.90

-Table 1 shows the gross revenue, earnings per share (EPS) and valuation for TransGlobe Energy Corporation and Anadarko Petroleum Corporation.
+Table 1 showcases the gross revenue, earnings per share and valuation of TransGlobe Energy Corporation and Anadarko Petroleum Corporation.
 Anadarko Petroleum Corporation seems to has higher revenue and earnings compared to TransGlobe Energy Corporation.
-Currently more affordable of the two stocks is the business with a lower P/E ratio.
-TransGlobe Energy Corporation is thus presently the affordable of the two stocks because it has a lower P/E ratio.
+The business that Currently has a lower P/E ratio is considered the more affordable of the two businesses.
+TransGlobe Energy Corporation’s currently lower P/E ratio makes it the more affordable of the two businesses.

 Profitability